sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

 [![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsassoftware%2Fazure-quickstart-templates%2Fdevelop-resources-only%2Fsas-viya-resources-only%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fsassoftware%2Fazure-quickstart-templates%2Fdevelop-resources-only%2Fsas-viya-resources-only%2Fazuredeploy.json)

-This Quickstart is a reference architecture for users wanting to create a configurable, base set of Viya-ready resources in Azure.
+The SAS Resources-Only Quickstart is an ARM template for users wanting to create an Azure resource group ready for installation of Viya 3.x.

-For assistance with SAS software, contact  [SAS Technical Support](https://support.sas.com/en/technical-support.html).
-When you contact support, you will be required to provide information, such as your SAS site number, company name, email address, and phone number, that identifies you as a licensed SAS software customer.
+The resources created are based upon the user's choice between optimizing for either memory or storage.
+No SAS software is installed by the Quickstart, and management of the Azure resources is the responsibility of the user.

+**Please Note:** This Quickstart is strictly **experimental**, and as such, is not suitable for production use.

 ## Contents
 - [SAS Resources-Only Quickstart Template for Azure](#sas-resources-only-quickstart-template-for-azure)